-Lawsuit Filed Against Wells Fargo Executives And Board Members For Creation Of Over 2 Million Phony Accounts Which Defrauded Consumers
+CPM Files Lawsuit Against Wells Fargo Executives and Board Members for Creation of Over 2 Million Phony Accounts which Defrauded Consumers

 Wells Fargo shareholder William Sarsfield today filed a lawsuit in San Francisco County Superior court on behalf of the Company, and against Wells Fargo officers and directors, over the creation of over 2 million phony accounts and charging unknowing customers unwarranted fees.
 The complaint alleges that Wells Fargo’s senior management allowed the bank to commit a major fraud on consumers resulting in serious harm to the bank.
 The shareholder is represented by the law firm of Cotchett, Pitre & McCarthy.